devopscenter/dcUtils/README.md

 ### Installing

-#### Clone devops.center dcUtils
+#### run RUN-ME-FIRST.sh
 The devops.center application framework is manipulated by the scripts that are found in the devopscenter/dcUtils repository on github.com.
-Use git to clone that repository to somewhere on your local machine.
-Make note the location as this will be used later.
+THis is cloned during the initial install script: RUN-ME-FIRST.sh.
+This will be placed into a shared directory and you will execute it from there.
+It will ask a series of questions, what is your application name, what do you want for your username to be in the cloud environment, what directory do you want dcUtils cloned to, what directory do you want for your application development, etc.

 ```
-run the install-script.sh
+RUN-ME-FIRST.sh
 ```

-#### Create the local directory structure
+#### The local directory structure
 In order for the devops.center framework to keep track of the files associated with an application it is required that a directory be identified/created to house the application directory structure.
 This will be the base directory for any/all